-2.5 SUCCESS CRITERIA
+2.5 SUCCESS CRITERIA/PERFOMANCE STANDARDS

 The Project Sponsor(s) shall identify appropriate success criteria prior to project implementation.
 Success criteria provide a standard by which to (1) measure the progress of the restoration effort and (2) allow for remedial actions or adaptive management if milestones are not achieved.
 Criteria should evaluate specific attributes of the target habitat or ecosystem that are tied to ecological functioning and linked to the project-specific goals and objectives.
 In addition, species responses to habitat improvements will also be evaluated, where appropriate.
+Performance standards should be listed in table format and clearly document the interim and final performance requirements of the mitigation site.